 Sustainable Projects: The Fashion Pact

 The Fashion Pact is another sustainable project within the fashion industry.
-It is made up of 61 companies in the fashion industry, including brands such as Adidas, Gap, Nike, and even high-end fashion brands such as Chanel and Farfetch.
+In total, 61 companies of the fashion industry were part of it, including brands such as Adidas, Gap, Nike, and even high-end fashion brands such as Chanel and Farfetch.
 These companies have committed themselves to causes such as stopping climate change, restoring biodiversity, and protecting the oceans.
 Their goals are to implement the principles of the U.N.
-Fashion Industry Charter for Climate Action as well as the requirements of the Paris Agreement, promote recycled, sustainable materials, and to use renewable energy sources, becoming more energy efficient.
+Fashion Industry Charter for Climate Action as well as the requirements of the Paris Agreement, promote recycled, sustainable materials, and use renewable energy sources, becoming more energy efficient.

-If you enjoyed this article, you might also be interested in learning about Earth Overshoot Day!
+If you enjoyed this article, read about Earth Overshoot Day!